gooseberry/training/docs/assets/snippets/trx-variation.md

 !!! strength "Variation for strength"

-    Walk your feet in closer to the anchor point and lean further down to increase the resistance and make this move more challenging.
+    * Walk your feet out further from the anchor point and stand further up to decrease the resistance and make this more easier.

-!!! strength "Variation for strength"
+    * Walk your feet in closer to the anchor point and lean further down to increase the resistance and make this move more challenging.

-    If your feet are under the anchor points and you are looking for additional challenge, adjust the TRX straps to be longer and lean further down to increase the resistance and make this move more challenging.
+    * If your feet are directly below the anchor point, adjust the TRX strap longer to lean lower and further increase the challenge.